-Pursuing a Masters in Science Degree in Technology Management at the National University of Singapore first brought him to Southeast Asia - he started his own app development platform business before being inspired by Antler’s mission to build great companies with great founders and joined the team as a Technology Partner.
+Pursuing a Master of Science Degree in Technology Management at the National University of Singapore first brought him to Southeast Asia - he started his own app development platform business before being inspired by Antler's mission to build great companies with great founders and joined the team as a Technology Partner.

 One thing he finds essential to keep in mind when starting your own company is the core principle of pairing and finding the right co-founders.

-So, what happens once you have formed the right team, have an idea and need to execute?
+So, what happens once you have formed the right team, have an idea and need to execute it?
 How should a CTO think to succeed in building a company from scratch to scale in the long term?

 Here's what Bjorn says:

 When you build your product, you want it to be perfect-- but there is so much to take into consideration.
 Resources, market fit and what your customer requires are just the beginning.
 Don't strive for perfection on your first go - strive to prove that the business works and that customers are willing to pay for it.
 Think of building your product as a miniseries, not as a movie.

 The best way to do that is to time your product with your fundraising schedule and business outcome--getting through the first gate is key and then you build the second version of your product.
 You need to build first, learn from and then modify and improve.

 "There are two categories of people - those that understand the place of technology in our world today and others who see how it helps to shape our future."